sadams-23/onedrive-search-indexing-gap/README.md

 - This failure mode produces silent false negatives, which degrade user trust more severely than explicit errors and disrupt common workflows such as resume retrieval and document formatting.

+**Reproducibility:** Confirmed on multiple attempts in a clean OneDrive environment.

 ## Why This Matters

 This issue is not just a Copilot failure; it is a search‑indexing defect in OneDrive.
 Copilot relies entirely on the OneDrive search index, and when the index fails to ingest a file, Copilot has no fallback mechanism.
 This creates a single‑point‑of‑failure scenario where any indexing miss results in permanent invisibility.